aptech/tspdlib/README.md

 # GAUSS Time Series and Panel data tests
 Econometric package for Time Series and Panel Data Methods covering unit root, co-integration & causality tests.
+Extensive coverage of testing in the presence of [structural breaks](https://www.aptech.com/structural-breaks/).

 The `tspdlib` library is written for GAUSS by Saban Nazlioglu (snazlioglu@pau.edu.tr), Department of International Trade & Finance, Pamukkale University-Türkiye.